MohammadYAmmar/entry-to-mechanical-design-3D-design-and-printing/Redesign of the joints of the hand/README.md

 Redesigning the arm is one of the tasks when I train at the Smart Methods Company

-In this task I was my second mechanical design experiment, After that I liked Meshmixer
+In this task I was my second mechanical design experiment, Meshmixer and blender have been used

 On first experience I took a r_forearm_visual and bust_motors_visual files to learn from https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/URDF/meshes